statamic/docs/content/collections/docs/search.md

     {
         // $value is the current value
         // $field is the index from the transformers array
-        // $searchable is the class that $value has been plucked from
+        // $searchable is the object that $value has been plucked from

         return ucfirst($value);
     }